frgarciames/checkout/packages/website/docs/usage/service-checkout/offer.md

 # Offer

-Import checkout previously initalized, and manipulate offers.
+Import checkout previously initialized, and manipulate offers.
 As offers is a Map, it generates a unique id to easy manipulate offers, so each offer has uniqueId attribute.

 ## Add offer